brainboutique/raml-javascript-generator/README.md

 [![Build status][travis-image]][travis-url]
 [![Test coverage][coveralls-image]][coveralls-url]

-> Generate a JavaScript API client from RAML.
+> Generate a TypeScript (Angular2, Ionic2 or similar) JavaScript API client from RAML.
 Expose defined "schemas" as Typescript interfaces resp. types.
+- Allows developers to take advantage of clean API specification already at compile time.
+- Reduces chance of misinterpretation of REST actions and exchanged payloads
+- Eases API version updates as breaking changes should surface immediately and not only at runtime.

+Note: Generator based on library provided by MuleSoft.
 ## Installation

 ```